-Okay, I LOVE everything about Christmas trees!
+Okay, I LOVE everything about a Christmas tree!
 I love decorating it, looking at it, and playing with the ornaments with my boys.

-For those who celebrate Christmas and have a Christmas tree, I have some ideas for you!
+For those who celebrate Christmas and have a Christmas tree, I have ideas for you!

-All the activities below can be adapted for any goal and any age.
+You can adapt any activity on this page for any goal and any age.

-If you don't have a Christmas tree or you are in a therapy room, I have a printable tree and ornaments as well.
+If you don't have a Christmas tree or you are in a therapy room, I have a printable tree and ornaments.

 A little for everyone :)

-If your child or your students, celebrate Christmas, Christmas tress have endless opportunities for speech and language practice and they are naturally motivating!
+If your child or your students, celebrate Christmas, Christmas trees have endless opportunities for speech and language practice and they are naturally motivating!

-I'll review some ideas based on age and desired speech or language skill.
-I added some other fun must play games that target all areas of development at the end so make sure to read to the end.
+I'll review ideas based on age and desired speech or language skill.
+I added other fun, must-play games that target all areas of development so read to the end.

-Below are some age appropriate vocabulary words that will work with either activity you decide to do!
+Below are age appropriate vocabulary words that will work with either activity you do!

 For more info on vocabulary learning, check out preschool/elementary vocabulary learning.